illumos/ipd/ipd/0002/README.md

 values for functions explicitly marked, and does not respect cast-to-void, which we use to silence lint right now.

-However, there is an alternative: [smatch](https://repo.or.cz/w/smatch.git).
+There is an alternative: [smatch](https://repo.or.cz/w/smatch.git).
 This is a [sparse](https://sparse.wiki.kernel.org/index.php/Main_Page)-based static checker, mainly aimed at the Linux kernel.
 While it has a large number of Linux-specific checks, it's also usable as a general static checker.
 What is particularly interesting about smatch is that it is written in C, and is easily hackable.
-This should be considered a great advantage over many other checkers, which are either closed sources, written in a language understood by few, or both.
+This should be considered a great advantage over many other checkers, which are either closed source, written in a language understood by few, or both.

 A proof of concept has demonstrated that smatch can be used to replace at least